acbull/HiCE/README.md

 - [sklearn](https://github.com/scikit-learn/scikit-learn)
 - [tqdm](https://github.com/tqdm/tqdm)

+For fair comparison with earlier works, we utilize the same word embedding provided by [Herbelot & Baroni, 2017](http://clic.cimec.unitn.it/~aurelie.herbelot/wiki_all.model.tar.gz), which is a 259,376 word2vec embedding pre-trained on Wikipedia.
+After downloading it, unzip and put into '/data/' directory.

+To fit this word embedding, we use WikiText-103 as source corpus to train our model.
 Download WikiText-103 data from [HERE](https://drive.google.com/open?id=1h72movVxn6jbx_o-aJEniksZLdqYB_GF) and put it into the '/data/' directory.

 Then execute the script:

 ```bash
 python3 train.py --cuda 0 --use_morph --adapt  # Train HiCE with morphology feature and use MAML for adaptation